 Both federal and private loans have their strong points.
 This debate comes down to individual circumstances and priorities.
 As mentioned above, federal loans will provide the most flexibility around your payment amounts and structure.
 In addition to having access to the IDR plans, federal loans also offer non-income-driven repayment options such as the graduated repayment plan or extended repayment plan.
 More information on these can be found at studentaid.gov/manage-loans/repayment/plans.

 Another advantage with the federal side is the Public Service Loan Forgiveness (PSLF) Program.
 With this program, an individual can receive tax-free student loan forgiveness after 120 qualifying payments (generally 10 years).
-To qualify, you must be employed by a U.S. federal, state, or local government or a not-for-profit.
+To qualify, you must be employed by a U.S. federal, state, or local government or a nonprofit.
 This can provide a massive benefit for those with high student loan debt who choose to serve the public sector as their career path.

 With the private side, the largest benefit, as previously mentioned, is the ability to attain attractive interest rates.
 For individuals who have appropriate income and want to tackle their debt as soon as possible, refinancing into a private loan with low rates is often the best solution.
 We help individuals find the right refinancing avenue and create a pay-off plan that fits their lifestyle.